 When a military family is forced to relocate, it can be difficult for military spouses to find employment.
-According to the Military Spouse Employment Partnership (MSEP) approximately 26 percent of military spouses face unemployment.
-The MSEP helps connect military spouses with jobs or provide them with training to help them enter a new career field.
+According to the Military Spouse Employment Partnership (MSEP), approximately 26 percent of military spouses face unemployment.
+The MSEP helps connect military spouses with jobs or provides them with training to help them enter a new career field.

 Military spouses are eligible to receive up to $4,000, or $2,000 a year for up to two years, to cover education and training required to enter a portable career field through a Military Career Advancement Account.
 Career fields that are considered portable include health care, education, financial services, hospitality management and skilled trades such as carpentry and plumbing.

 The Military Spouse Employment Partnership program allows businesses to partner with the organization to provide jobs to military spouses.
 Around 100 companies have partnered with the organization to provide thousands of jobs.
 Some of the corporate partners include: